Learning Outcomes

 This article has covered the following key knowledge points:

-- Deficiency arises when foreclosure sale proceeds are less than the debt; the lender may seek a deficiency judgment.
+- A deficiency arises when foreclosure sale proceeds are less than the secured debt; the lender may seek a deficiency judgment against any party who is personally liable.

-- Surplus occurs when sale proceeds exceed the total debt; surplus is paid to junior lienholders, then the borrower.
+- A surplus occurs when sale proceeds exceed all debts and costs satisfied by the sale; surplus is paid to junior lienholders in order of priority, then to the mortgagor.

-- Foreclosure proceeds are distributed in a set order: sale costs, foreclosing lender, junior lienholders, then borrower.
+- Foreclosure proceeds are distributed in a set order: sale costs, foreclosing lender, junior lienholders (cut off by the sale), then the mortgagor.
+Senior liens generally survive and are not paid from the proceeds.

 Key Terms and Concepts